You can use our Contact Form, or the contact details on our website, to contactdus with any questions you may have about privacy or data protection.

 Sometimes we may use your information to find ways that we can improve what we do, or how we do it.

-In this context, we will only use you information where it is necessary so that we can:
+In this context, we will only use your personal information where it is necessary so that we can:

 • Review and improve the performance of our systems, processes and staff (including training)